Clemapfel/mousetrap/docs/09_native_rendering.md

 + `GLTransform::scale` for scaling
 + `GLTransform::rotate` for rotation around a point

-We can combine two transforms using `GLTransform::combine` and if we wish to apply the transfrom CPU-side to a `Vector2f` or `Vector3f`, we can use `GLTransform::apply_to`.
+We can combine two transforms using `GLTransform::combine`.
+If we wish to apply the transfrom CPU-side to a `Vector2f` or `Vector3f`, we can use `GLTransform::apply_to`.

-While we could apply the transform to each vertex of a `Shape` CPU-side, it is much more performant to do this kind of math GPU-side.
+While we could apply the transform to each vertex of a `Shape`, then render the shape, it is much more performant to do this kind of math GPU-side.
 To do this, we register the transform with a `RenderTask`.
 Afterwards, the transform will be forwarded to the vertex shaders `_transform` uniform, which is then applied to the shapes vertices automatically:

 ```cpp
 auto shape = // ...